These Masters' courses are conceived as a response to some of the most complex challenges facing us in the world today.

 The MTh Religion, Ethics and Society focusses on the engagement of religious and theological traditions with contemporary society, culture and politics.
 It is ideal for graduates who wish to develop their knowledge, understanding and skills in theology and religious studies, professionals such as teachers, ministers and religious leaders seeking a course of advanced professional development, and those hoping to move on to MPhil/PhD research.

-The Department welcomes enquiries about enrolling in MPhil/PhD degrees, and we also offer a Professional Doctorate in Theology and Practice.
+The Department welcomes enquiries about enrolling in MPhil/PhD degrees.

 Full-time research students have their own office space and the same library borrowing and IT rights as members of staff, while part-time research students have the same IT and library access as full-time students, but have access to shared office space.
 Research students also benefit from generic research skills training classes together with students from all other University research centres.
 We hold regular research seminars for our graduate students, and Winchester research students organise their own seminar series as well.